wulffern/ideas/docs/_analog/01_abstraction.md

 yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
 We violate
 that often in analog circuit design.

+70 years ago the first transistor was made, but it was only with the work of Mead and Conway in the 1980's and the pure foundries, like TSMC, we got EDA companies.
+Today Cadence (1988), Mentor Graphics (1981) and Synopsys (1986) dominate the EDA industries.

-For the past soon 70 years of integrated circuit design the way we make analog circuits have not changed much.
+For the past 40 years the way we make analog circuits have not changed much.
 Every 5 ish years we have to change technology (180 nm to 55 nm to 22 nm).
 Every time we change technologies we  **have to repeat our self**.
 We have to create the schematics, and the layout all over again.